Yevgeny Prigozhin: Death

 Makeshift memorials for Prigozhin and Utkin were made in several cities with candles, flowers, and Wagner flags.
 A video of a Wagner soldier crying in front of a memorial went viral.
 On 29 August, Prigozhin was buried in a private ceremony at Porokhovskoe Cemetery in Saint Petersburg, beside his father.

 On 6 September, Ukrainian Main Directorate of Intelligence reported that it had not been able to confirm with certainty the death of Yevgeny Prigozhin.
 On 10 September, Ukrainian President Volodymyr Zelenskyy confirmed Prigozhin's death and cited Putin breaking the agreement with Prigozhin as a reason for refusing to enter negotiations with Russia under Putin.

 On 22 December 2023, The Wall Street Journal cited sources within the Western and Russian intelligence agencies as saying that the Wagner Group plane crash was orchestrated by Putin's right-hand man Nikolai Patrushev.
 The paper alleged that Patrushev presented to Putin a plan to assassinate Prigozhin in August 2023, which led to intelligence officials inserting a bomb under the wing of Prigozhin's plane during pre-departure safety checks.

 Awards

 Prigozhin received a number of Russian awards, particularly the title of Hero of the Russian Federation in 2022.
-He also received Sudan's Order of the Republic in 2018 and Order of the Two Niles in 2020.
+He received Sudan's Order of the Republic in 2018, and was also awarded the Order of the Two Niles in 2020.

 Memorials

 In April 2024, a monument depicting Prigozhin and Wagner co-founder Dmitry Utkin was unveiled outside the Wagner Group's chapel in Goryachy Klyuch, Krasnodar Krai, which also contains the largest cemetery for Wagner mercenaries.
 The municipal government said that the monument was built on private property and did not require authorization from their side.
 In December 2024, a statue of Prigozhin and Utkin was unveiled in the Central African Republic; the statue showed Prigozhin wearing a bulletproof vest and holding a walkie-talkie next to Utkin, who holds an AK-47 rifle.